-• MATTEO LIBERALI - Chief Executive Officer, member of the Board of Directors since 15 May 2003.
+• MATTEO LIBERALI - Chief Executive Officer, member of the Board of Directors since 15 May 2003 and Chairman of the Board of Directors from 23 January 2023.

 Mr. Matteo Liberali graduated in Business Economics from the Luigi Bocconi Business University in Milan in 1991, and during his professional career, in 1999 and 2000, he completed a "Business Development" Master at the MIP of the Milan Polytechnic.
 From January 1992 for more than two years, he worked in the Milan office of the auditing firm Arthur Andersen & Co.
 In September 1994 he started working at LU-VE with increasing levels of responsibility, up to his appointment to Head of Sales (2003) then General Manager (2008).
 Member of the LU-VE Board of Directors from May 2003.

 Following the process of restructuring of the shareholding structure of the LU-VE Group in 2014, he took up the role of Chief Executive Officer of the LU-VE Group in July 2014.